 - MRI is a scan that may be done during your pregnancy or after your child's birth.
 An MRI uses a powerful magnet and computer to take pictures of the inside of your child's spine and skull.
-Your child may be given dye to help the pictures show up better.
-Tell the healthcare provider if you or your child have ever had an allergic reaction to contrast dye.
-Do not let your child enter the MRI room with anything metal.
+Do not enter the MRI room with anything metal.
+Do not let your child enter with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider about any metal in or on your body or your child's body.

 How is spina bifida treated?

-Your child may not need treatment if he has mild spina bifida.
+Your child may not need treatment if the spina bifida is mild.
 More severe forms may need the following:

-- Spinal surgery may be done to close or place his spinal cord back inside his vertebrae.
+- Spinal surgery may be done to close or place your child's spinal cord back inside the vertebrae.
 Surgery will most likely happen within a day of your child's birth.
-Your child may also need other surgeries to repair deformed body parts, such as a club foot or severe spinal curves.
+Your child may also need other surgeries to repair body parts, such as a clubbed foot or severe spinal curves.

-- Ventricular shunting is surgery to place a shunt inside his brain.
+- Ventricular shunting is surgery to place a shunt inside your child's brain.
 A shunt is a tube used to prevent spinal fluid buildup inside the skull.
-The shunt will run from your child's brain down to his abdomen.
+The shunt will run from your child's brain down to his or her abdomen.

 How will my child's condition be managed?

-Your child may need further treatment with nerve, bone, or kidney specialists.
-Some treatment may last for the rest of his life.
+Your child may need more treatment with nerve, bone, or kidney specialists.
+Some treatment may last for the rest of his or her life.
 Ask your healthcare provider for more information about the following:

-- Physical therapy teaches your child exercises to help improve strength, movement, and balance in his spine and joints.
+- Physical therapy teaches your child exercises to help improve strength, movement, and balance in the spine and joints.
 Physical therapy may also decrease pain.

 - Medicines may be given to help prevent seizures and infections.
-He may also need medicine to help him urinate.
+Your child may also need medicine to help him or her urinate.

 How can I care for my child?

-- Care for his bladder and bowels: Clean your child's diaper area well to avoid infection or other health problems.
+- Care for his or her bladder and bowels.
+Clean your child's diaper area well to avoid infection or other health problems.
 You may need to learn how to insert a catheter so your child can urinate.
-Ask your healthcare provider for more information about how to catheterize your child.
-You may also have to give your child an enema or stool softener so he can have regular bowel movements.
-This will help you predict and prepare for his bowel movements.
+Ask for more information about how to catheterize your child.
+You may also have to give your child an enema or stool softener so he or she can have regular bowel movements.
+This will help you predict and prepare for bowel movements.

-- Protect your child's skin: Help him move or change positions often if he lies down or sits for long periods of time.
-This will help prevent sores on his skin.
-Check his skin often for redness or blisters.
+- Protect your child's skin.
+Help your child move or change positions often if he or she lies down or sits for long periods of time.
+This will help prevent skin sores.
+Check your child's skin often for redness or blisters.

-- Avoid all products that contain latex: Your child may become allergic to latex if he has spina bifida.
+- Avoid all products that contain latex.
+Your child may become allergic to latex.
 Avoid latex to prevent an allergic reaction.

-- Help prevent obesity: Children with spina bifida are at risk for obesity.
-Feed him healthy foods, such as fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Ask if he needs to be on a special diet.
+- Help prevent obesity.
+Children with spina bifida are at risk for obesity.
+Feed your child healthy foods, such as fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Ask if he or she needs to be on a special diet.

-- Teach him how to care for himself: Teach him how to bathe, dress himself, and put on his braces or crutches when he is old enough to understand.
-Help him learn to catheterize himself and manage his bowel movements when he is between 3 and 5 years old.
-This will help him learn to care for himself.
+- Teach your child how to care for himself or herself.
+Teach him or her how to bathe, get dressed, and put on braces when he or she is old enough to understand.
+Help him or her learn to self-catheterize and manage bowel movements when he or she is between 3 and 5 years old.

 - Low folic acid levels during pregnancy